pzzd/statistics-probability/notes/central_limit_theorem.md

 Given any probability distribution that has a well-defined mean and variance, continuous or discrete, and not necessarily a normal distribution, the greater the sample size n, the more normal the frequency distribution is for the sample mean and the sample sum.
 A sample mean is the mean of the values of n random samples; the set of these samples make up a random sample.

-A greater value for n yields a more normal curve.
+As n approaches infinity, the more normal is the curve of the sampling distribution.
 - There is a tighter fit around the mean.
+The standard deviation is reduced.
 - Skew is closer to 0.
 - Kurtosis is closer to 0.
 (Positive kurtosis has a curve that is pointy in the middle and with fatter tails; negative kurtosis has skinnier tails and a smoother hump.)